BradleyChatha/jcli/README.md

 *Note: JCLI can technically support any shell's autocomplete, but only Bash is supported for now*.

+To enable this feature, you should define `JCLI_BashCompletion` version during compilation.

 This feature is still in the preliminary phase, so may not be *quite* correct or useable, but it's better than nothing.

 Basically, build and install your tool into its final resting place on your machine, then run `myTool __jcli:bash_complete_script` to make it output